Shy029/README/README.md

 we are using the colab notebook for running the code. simply download the files. upload it in the colab .upload foladers also.then make a account on ngrok copy paste the authtoken
+# create a templates folder and store index.html there
+# create a static folde rand export data of zip file there